(PPS-119)

 Stress and Mental Illness — Since mental illness is defined and characterized by maladaptive behavior, it is not unusual that the mentally impaired have difficulty accommodating to the demands of work and work-like settings.
 Determining whether these individuals will be able to adapt to the demands or "stress" of the workplace is often extremely difficult.
 This section is not intended to set out any presumptive limitations for disorders, but to emphasize the importance of thoroughness in evaluation on an individualized basis.

-Individuals with mental disorders often adopt a highly restricted and/or inflexible lifestyle within which they appear to function will.
+Individuals with mental disorders often adopt a highly restricted and/or inflexible lifestyle within which they appear to function well.
 Good mental health services and care may enable chronic patients to function adequately in the community by lowering psychological pressures, by medication, and by support from services such as outpatient facilities, day care programs, social work programs and similar assistance.

 The reaction to the demands of work (stress) is highly individualized, and mental illness is characterized by adverse responses to seemingly trivial circumstances.
 The mentally impaired may cease to function effectively when facing such demands as getting to work regularly, having their performance supervised, and remaining in the workplace for a full day.
 A person may become panicked and develop palpitations, shortness of breath, or feel faint while riding in an elevator; another may experience terror and begin to hallucinate when approached by a stranger asking a question.
 Thus, the mentally impaired may have difficulty meeting the requirement of even so-called "low stress" jobs.